High School Enrichment Opportunities

 Career, college, social and emotional counseling services have been significantly expanded at NIS Dubai, and we will continue to open as many doors as possible for our Grade 12 students.

-Through our partnerships with American University In Dubai (AUD), SAE Institute, Al Ghurair University (AGU), American University of Sharjah (AUS), The University of Dubai (UD), Ajman University (AU) and University of Balamand Dubai (UOBD), we ensure our students are at the forefront of scholarship opportunities in every subject.
+Through our partnerships with American University In Dubai (AUD), SAE Institute, American University of Sharjah (AUS), The University of Dubai (UD), Ajman University (AU) and Rochester Institute of Technology Dubai (RIT Dubai), we ensure our students are at the forefront of scholarship opportunities in every subject.

 A group of students from different grades is elected by peers to address issues, organize events and activities, as well as advocate for their peers.
 It allows students to demonstrate their creativity, develop critical thinking and team-building skills, explore their passions and work on their individual leadership styles.